jameshood118/jameshood118/README.md

 - 🔭 I’m currently working on ...
 Updating my portfolio with lovely vuejs secrets!
-- 🌱 I’m currently learning ... to be patient, to learn humility, oh and vuejs
+- 🌱 I’m currently learning ... to be patient, oh and vuejs
 - 💬 Ask me about ...
 Doctor Who, music, VueJS
 - 📫 How to reach me: ...
 239-898-7833
 - 😄 Pronouns: ...
 He/Him/dude/bro/bud/hey you